erikselin/yade/README.md

     2019/02/01 09:06:21 [SUCCESS] user_dim
     2019/02/01 09:06:21 [ ERROR ] date_dim
     2019/02/01 09:06:21
-    2019/02/01 09:06:21 Failure (resumable dag stored in retry-220990607.xml)
+    2019/02/01 09:06:21 Failure (resumable dag stored in dag.retry)

 Then if we fix the problem in `date_dim.py` and resume the dag we see that the succesfull task from the original DAG run is skipped and the failed task together with the dependent task is run.
+On a succesfull run the retry file is also removed.

-    $ yade retry-220990607.xml
+    $ yade dag.retry
     2019/02/01 09:08:23
     2019/02/01 09:08:23 o   o   O  o-o   o--o
     2019/02/01 09:08:23  \ /   / \ |  \  |